 You have a couple of options for visiting the caves- which we outline in detail in Visit the Mendenhall Ice Caves Before They Melt- but we highly recommend taking a canoe and glacier hiking day trip.

-The trip with did with Alaska & Beyond lasted all day and included a 1 hour canoe across Lake Mendenhall with an up close look at the face of the glacier, a beach landing to the west of the glacier, a hike to the ice caves, a hike onto the top of the glacier, glacier exploration and a return canoe trip across the lake.
+The trip we did with Alaska & Beyond lasted all day and included a 1 hour canoe across Lake Mendenhall with an up close look at the face of the glacier.
+Experience a beach landing to the west of the glacier, a hike to the ice caves, a hike onto the top of the glacier, glacier exploration and a return canoe trip across the lake.
+Read our first hand account of visiting the Mendenhall Ice Caves Before They Melt.

 Hike the West Glacier Trail